wagtail/wagtail/docs/advanced_topics/proxy_models.rst

 Proxy models registered as Snippets
 -----------------------------------

-Wagtail will allow you to register proxy models as a Snippets, and the various CRUD views will work correctly for some administrators.
+Wagtail will allow you to register proxy models as :doc:`Snippets </topics/snippets>`, and the various CRUD views will work correctly for some administrators.
 However, it is not currently possible to manage group permissions pertaining to these models via the admin UI.
 In fact, registering a proxy model as a Snippet can silently prevent you from managing group permissions for the 'concrete'